34-Year-Old Pitcher – Free Agent

 Bullington signed a two-year contract extension with the Hiroshima Carp in November of 2012.

-Bullington signed a two-year contract extension with the Hiroshima Carp, the Kyodo news service reports.
+Bullington signed a one-year deal with the Orix Buffaloes, the Japan Times reports.

 To instantly reveal our fantasy analysis of every player – including Bryan Bullington – simply subscribe now.